companieshouse/registered-email-address-api/README.md

 # registered-email-address-api
-API for Registered Email Address - provides functionality for changing and retrieving a companies registered email address
+API for Registered Email Address - provides functionality for changing and retrieving a company's registered email address